marcintreder/relevel-landing-page/src/pages/blog/standing-vs-sitting-desk-how-to-set-up-your-workstation-to-prevent-the-aches.md

 ---
 templateKey: blog-post
-title: Standing vs sitting desk.
-How to set up your workstation to prevent the aches.
+title: Standing vs Sitting Desk.
+How to Set up Your Workstation to Prevent the Aches.
 description: "An ergonomic workstation is essential to "
 date: 2020-04-24T20:30:04.126Z
 featuredpost: false